savbjork/startup/README.md

 ## 🚀 React part 2: Reactivity

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.
+I used JavaScript and React so that the application completely works for a single user with any username and password (that is not empty).
+I also added placeholders for future technology.

 - [x] **All functionality implemented or mocked out** - I did complete this part of the deliverable (Mock 3rd party call: Google Calendar screenshot; setInterval: mock retrieving friend status every minute)
 - [x] **Hooks** - I did complete this part of the deliverable. (useState: on Friends, Login, Home, and Schedule;useEffect: on Friends, Login, Home, and Schedule)